tpde2/tpde/docs/tpde/compiler-ref.md

 - handles generating an object file and unwind information
 - configured using the compiler config, instance stored in CompilerBase
 - currently only x86-64 and AArch64 Linux ELF supported
-- unwind info is synchronous
+- Unwind info is asynchronous.
 - supports generating C++ exception information

 ### Sections